OPEC+ holds 'difficult' talks on cuts and quotas

 Three out of four sources said cuts could amount to 1 million bpd on top of existing cuts of 2 million bpd and voluntary cuts of 1.6 million bpd, announced in a surprise move in April and that took effect in May.

 The April announcement helped to drive oil prices about $9 per barrel higher to above $87, but they swiftly retreated under pressure from concerns about global economic growth and demand.
 On Friday, international benchmark Brent settled at $76.
-[O/R]

 If approved, a new cut would take the total volume of reductions to 4.66 million bpd, or around 4.5% of global demand.